Nikkeljohn/filpcart/README.md

 ## Introdution

-The Guitar Store is a comprehensive Django website specialized created for an Irish local store sell guitars online.
+The MyHome Store is a comprehensive Django website specialized created for an Irish local store sell Houses and household items online.
 There, users can search for products, buy them securely using Stripe Payments,  create a profile to leave product reviews, besides to keep an Order History.
-Also, the site a newsletter sign up and a blog section where users  can find content about Music and Instruments and interact adding a comment or liking a post.
+Also, the site a newsletter sign up and a blog section where users  can find content about house  and interact adding a comment or liking a post.

 ### Business goals addressed with this site
 - Build brand awareness;